What is typography?

 Good design is a matter of discipline.
 It starts by looking at the problem and collecting all the available information about it.
 If you understand the problem, you have the solution.
 It’s really more about logic than imagination.

 What does this analysis reveal?
 Froshaug points to ‘function and meaning of the text’; Schmid mentions the ‘structure’; Vignelli looks at context.
-In more or less literary text, this should include, as with oral presentation of such a text, an understanding of grammar, of prosody, of meaning and form at every scale of the work.
-With other kinds of work the typographer must understand, and perhaps be able to shape, the import and argument of a presentation of data, or the ways in which an instructional or informational document will be used.
+Each of these could be unpacked at some length.
+In more or less literary text, elements to analyze and understand include – as with oral presentation of such a text – grammar, prosody, meaning and form at every scale of the work.
+With other kinds of work the typographer must understand, and perhaps be able to shape, the import and argument of a presentation of data, or the ways in which an instructional or informational document will be used, or how identifying material fits into a range of applications.
+I would add style or voice as another object of study.
 Without this kind of analysis and understanding, there is and can be no design, and any resulting visual artefact will be meaningless.

-After analysis of the text or ‘brief’ or ‘problem’, typography is concerned to re-present the text, to translate from one system to another.
+After analysis of the text or ‘brief’ or ‘problem’, typography is concerned to re-

 Froshaug: